 In today’s climate, there is much more to be considered by businesses than offering quality products or services.
 Of course, both are important, but people are much more conscious of what they’re buying into and will respond in a more positive way when they know that the company behind the products or services are eco-conscious.
 Why?
 Because our priorities are changing and, a company that shows an awareness of environmental consequences gives a stronger impression of care and dedication as a whole.

 For this reason, businesses are constantly looking at ways to reduce energy emissions, move away from single use plastics and learn how to develop more recyclable products.
-You don’t have to look very far to se the evidence: restaurants, pubs and clubs are banning the use of plastic straws, car manufacturers are making the move towards electric innovations for future units, and people are making profit from recycling otherwise obsolete products.
-Look at the furniture industry for example, we now recognise terms such as shabby-chic and upcycled as part of a growing, popular trend.
+You don’t have to look very far to se the evidence: restaurants, pubs and clubs are banning the use of plastic straws, car manufacturers are making the move towards electric innovations, businesses are offering free parking and free chargers for EVs, and people are making a profit from recycling otherwise obsolete products.
+Ken Holmes, head fitter at tarvenlimited.co.uk has fitted eight EV charging points for free use in businesses across the southeast in the last five weeks alone.
+And look at the furniture industry – we now recognise terms such as shabby-chic and upcycled as part of a growing, popular trend.
 And it’s not just down to what’s fashionable – it’s also about being eco-savvy in business.

 Mike Keen, head or marketing for online furniture company, Kalusto Furniture, has seen the impact of these trends, first-hand: “We have seen a significant rise in people buying recycled or upcycled furniture in the last 12 months.
 People are becoming more conscious of the environment and seem to be taking their responsibility seriously in trying to tackle the problem we all face.”